PatchesPrime/gurl/README.md

 A simple Golang URL shortener thrown together then expanded upon for a friend.

 ### Endpoints

- - /c/{url} - Provides a JSON response with the relevent information and shortened generated URL (gurl)
+ - POST   /c/{url} - Provides a JSON response with the relevent information and shortened generated URL (gurl)
- - /b/{key} - "B" for bounce, this endpoint takes a key and preforms the redirect.
+ - GET    /b/{key} - "b" for bounce, this endpoint takes a key and preforms the redirect.
- - /d/{key}/{token} - Delete a key from our database before its expire date using its one-time-token.
+ - DELETE /d/{key}/{token} - Remove a key from our database before its expire date using its one-time-token.
 ### Command Line Arguments

     Usage of gurl: